 The Bureau of International Labor Affairs leads the U.S. Department of Labor's efforts to ensure that workers around the world are treated fairly and are able to share in the benefits of the global economy.
 ILAB's mission is to improve global working conditions, raise living standards, protect workers' ability to exercise their rights, and address the workplace exploitation of children and other vulnerable populations.
 Our efforts help to ensure a fair playing field for American workers and contribute to stronger export markets for goods made in the United States.

-Our work is carried out by three functional offices:
+Our work is carried out by four functional offices:

 Office of Child Labor, Forced Labor, and Human Trafficking (OCFT)

 - research and publication of major reports on international child labor, forced labor, and human trafficking;